RupeshKumar4511/Full_Stack_Development/ExpressJs/README.md

 # cookie-parser :
 cookie-parser is a external middleware for Express.js that allows you to parse cookies from incoming HTTP requests.
 <br>
-We can also send a cookie from the server to the client using res.cookie().
+We send a cookie from the server to the client using "res.cookie("token","This is a token")". we receive the cookie from the request using "req.cookies.token".

 # multer